Hyperhidrosis (Excessive Sweating)

 Normal activities can generally be resumed immediately after treatment.

-Mild swelling, redness or tenderness may occur and usually resolves within a few days.
+Mild swelling, redness or tenderness may occur.

 What are the risks of treatment?